 Following these ideas, in March 2006, Reset DOC opened its first year of activities with an international conference: “Beyond Orientalism and Occidentalism” held in Cairo; and in 2008 and 2009, in Doha, invited intellectuals and politicians to discuss about “Global Media between Dialogue and Clash” (2008), and “East and West: Women’s perception through Media’s eyes” (2009).

 Reset DOC also publishes an online journal, resetdoc.org, specialized in issues related to cross-cultural relations and dialogue.
-On this online magazine, the association publishes essays, analysis, conference proceedings, video interviews, with top international thinkers.
+On this online magazine, the association publishes essays, analyses, conference proceedings as well as video interviews with top international thinkers.
 Some of resetdoc.org’s contents are translated into Italian and published on the website reset.it.

 The following Guidelines summarize the main research topics Reset DOC will work on throughout the coming years.
-Following these guidelines, the association will organize seminars, commission research, and analysis of external contributors.
+Following these guidelines, the association will organize seminars, commission research and analyses by external contributors.
 Events, seminars and public conferences organized by the association are conceived as research projects on specific topics involving renowned scholars and experts from around the world and are aimed at producing high-quality publications.

 Political Thinking and Cultural Differences

 _Religion and Politics, comparative secularism, religious pluralism